victorzshi/space-cowboys/README.md

 Inside the folder **bin/src/**, run `main.exe`.

-- Use the arrow keys to move and SPACE to fire.
+- Use WASD or the arrow keys to move and SPACE to fire.
 - Press F to toggle fullscreen.
 - Press R to restart the game.
 - Press ESC to pause the game.